 \section{Related Works}

-\textbf{Skeleton-based Action Recognition} has attracted increasing attention in recent years.
-Traditional methods design hand-craft features to represent skeleton sequences \cite{hussein2013human,vemulapalli2014human,wang2013learning,xia2012view}.
-In recent years, deep learning has been widely explored by leveraging the advances in Recurrent Neural Networks (RNNs) \cite{du2015hierarchical,liu2017skeleton,liu2016spatio,song2017end,zhang2017view}, Convolutional Neural Networks (CNNs) \cite{du2015skeleton,ke2017new,li2017skeleton,LiChao,Liu_2018_CVPR,wang2017scene,xu2018ensemble,zhang2019view}, and Graph Convolution Networks (GCNs) \cite{cheng2020skeleton,liu2020disentangling,peng2020learning,Shi_2019_CVPR_twostream,song2020stronger,yan2018spatial}.
-Inspired by the observation that the human skeleton is naturally a topological graph, GCNs have attracted increasing attention in skeleton-based action recognition.
-For example, Yan \textit{et al}. \cite{yan2018spatial} proposed a spatial-temporal graph convolutional network to learn spatial-temporal patterns from skeleton data.
-Shi \textit{et al}. \cite{Shi_2019_CVPR_twostream} designed an adaptive graph convolutional network, which utilized self-attention with the spatial-temporal graph convolutional network.
-Peng \textit{et al}. \cite{peng2020learning} recognized actions by searching for different graphs at different layers via neural architecture search.
+{\textbf{Skeleton-based Action Recognition} has attracted increasing attention in recent years.
+Traditional methods design hand-craft features to represent skeleton sequences \cite{hussein2013human,vemulapalli2014human,wang2013learning}.
+In recent years, deep learning has been widely explored by leveraging the advances in Recurrent Neural Networks \cite{du2015hierarchical,liu2017skeleton,liu2016spatio}, Convolutional Neural Networks \cite{du2015skeleton,ke2017new,li2017skeleton,LiChao}, Graph Convolution Networks (GCNs) \cite{cheng2020skeleton,liu2020disentangling,Shi_2019_CVPR_twostream,yan2018spatial}, Hypergraph Neural Networks~\cite{Wang_2023_CVPR, zhu2022selective,hao2021hypergraph}, and Transformer-based methods~\cite{Wang_2023_CVPR, ahn2023star, bertasius2021space}.
+Given the inherent topological graph structure of the human skeleton, GCNs have attracted increasing attention in skeleton-based action recognition.
+Notably, Yan \textit{et al}. \cite{yan2018spatial} proposed a spatial-temporal graph convolutional network to learn spatial-temporal patterns from skeleton data.
+Shi \textit{et al}. \cite{Shi_2019_CVPR_twostream} designed an adaptive graph convolutional network, which utilized self-attention with the spatial-temporal GCN.
+In a more recent development, Wang \textit{et al}. \cite{wang2023neural} employed parameterized Koopman pooling, replacing average pooling in supervised skeleton action recognition.}

-Though the prior studies achieve very impressive performance, most of them are supervised and require large-scale training data which is often laborious to collect.
+Though the prior studies achieved very impressive performance, most of them are supervised and require large-scale training data which is often laborious to collect.
 We focus on one-shot skeleton action recognition, aiming to address the scenarios where only a few labeled skeleton samples are available for an unseen new class.

 \textbf{Few-Shot Learning.} Motivated by the human capability in learning new concepts from just a few samples, few-shot learning, which aims at recognizing unseen concepts with only a few labeled training samples, has received increasing attention and witnessed significant advances in recent years.
 It has also been widely explored in the computer vision research community.
 For example, Snell \textit{et al.}~\cite{snell2017prototypical} presented the Prototypical Networks that compute distances between a datapoint and class-wise prototypes.
 Ye \textit{et al.} \cite{ye2020fewshot} defined set-to-set transformations to learn a task-specific feature embedding for few-shot learning.
 Simon \textit{et al.} \cite{simon2020adaptive} presented the DSN that employs a few-shot learning model via affine subspaces.
 Xu \textit{et al.} \cite{xu2021learning} proposed to learn a novel dynamic meta-filter for few-shot learning.